Margin Call

 What Does It Mean To Have A Margin Call?

 A popular term in finance news headlines, a margin call occurs if your account falls below the maintenance requirement.
-You will receive a free alert or notification from your broker to take action.
+You will receive a alert or notification from your broker to take action.
 This may mean adding funds to your account or closing positions to level your account back to the required threshold.
 Examples of firms with margin accounts include Plus 500, WeBull and eToro.

 How Long Do You Have For A Margin Call Resolution?